 HIIT workouts are popular because they are time-efficient and can provide better results than steady-state cardio.
 Compared to steady-state cardio, which involves maintaining a constant pace for an extended period, HIIT workouts have been shown to increase your metabolism and burn more calories in less time.
 For example, a 20-minute HIIT workout could burn more calories than a 60-minute steady-state cardio session.

 Some examples of HIIT workouts include Tabata intervals (20 seconds on, 10 seconds off), pyramid intervals (increasing and decreasing intensity), and cardio kickboxing circuits.
-With these options available, you can personalize your workout routine to fit your preferences and fitness goals.
+With these diverse options available, you can easily personalize your workout routine to fit your preferences and fitness goals.

 How HIIT Works